 Shaken baby syndrome

-and blood tests.
-Imaging tests such as
+Do imaging tests such as

-CT scan, or an
+CT scan or an

-MRI can look for bleeding problems or other
+MRI to look for bleeding or other

 For example, a